5 Cool and Unique Blue Jay Facts You Didn’t Know

-Blue Jays are larger and louder songbirds and can clear away birds from feeders occasionally, but other birds like Red-Bellied Woodpeckers and Grackles actually bully Blue Jays at feeders in terms of hierarchy.
+Blue Jays are larger and louder songbirds and can clear away birds from feeders occasionally.
+But, other birds like Red-Bellied Woodpeckers and Grackles actually bully Blue Jays at feeders in terms of hierarchy.
 It’s also been shown that gray squirrels will also prevent Blue Jays from feeding.

-As you’ll see in one of the facts below, Blue Jays are actually dedicated parents and can bring a lot of fun and unique personality to your yard.
+As you’ll see in one of the facts below, Blue Jays are actually dedicated parents and bring a lot of fun and unique personality to your yard.
 Read on for more facts on this intelligent and fascinating bird!

 Related Content: 22 Unique Cardinal Facts You Didn’t Know About